 - Achilles Tendonitis: One culprit of foot pain can be Achilles tendonitis, which develops when the Achilles tendon is overused.
 The Achilles tendon is the band of tissue that runs down the back of the lower leg and connects your calf muscles to your heel bone.
 Typically, Achilles tendonitis will feel like an ache at the back of your leg or above your heel after engaging in physical activity.
 The pain may increase in severity after prolonged exercise.
 Achilles tendonitis can also manifest in the form of stiffness and/or tenderness, particularly in the morning before you have had any activity.

 - Bunions: Have you heard of bunions but aren’t quite sure exactly what they are?
 You’re not alone!
 Bunions are a bony bump that forms on the joint at the base of the big toe due to your big toe pushing against the toe next to it, which causes the joint of the big toe to stick out and get bigger as a result.
+So, what causes bunions exactly?
 Bunions can be caused by wearing ill-fitting shoes that are tight and narrow or as a result of a structural defect, medical condition (such as arthritis), or from stress on your foot.
 Symptoms of a bunion include having a bulging bump on the outside of your big toe, persistent or intermittent pain, and/or swelling, redness, or soreness around your big toe joint.
+If you’re among those who suffer from this foot problem, it’s very important you wear corrective shoes for bunions to help alleviate aching feet.

-- Plantar Fasciitis: Do you wake up and experience pain when taking the first few steps of the day or when rising from a sitting position for long periods of time?
+- Plantar Fasciitis: Do you wake up and experience chronic pain when taking the first few steps of the day or when rising from a sitting position for long periods of time?
 You may be suffering from plantar fasciitis, and if so, we know you’ll want relief and comfort as soon as possible.
-Plantar fasciitis is one of the most common causes of heel pain and stems from inflammation of the thick band of tissue that runs along the bottom of your foot, connecting your heel bone to your toes.
+So what is plantar fasciitis?
+It is one of the most common causes of heel pain and stems from inflammation of the thick band of tissue that runs along the bottom of your foot, connecting your heel bone to your toes.
 You may be asking yourself, “How does the plantar fascia get inflamed?”
 The cause of the inflammation of the plantar fascia stems from it being stretched too much, which inflicts stress on the tissue.
 Over a prolonged period of time, this stress can result in tiny tears on the surface of the plantar fascia.

 Now that you know some of the most common sources of foot pain, we want to walk you through our tips to keep your feet pain-free, step by step.